Identification and recording of hazards is an important step in the risk management process.

 - Information sharing within and between departments

-Approved users can access the Hazards Module via this link.
+Approved users can access the Hazards Module via this linkLink opens in a new window.

-If you require access or any further information discuss with your Departmental Contact or get in touch with the Health & Safety team by using the SHE Assure system and filling in an Ask for Advice form.
+If you require access or any further information discuss with your Departmental Contact or get in touch with the Health & Safety team by using the SHE Assure system and filling in an Ask for Advice formLink opens in a new window.